hdl-util/hdmi/README.md

 # verilog-hdmi

-FPGA cores for HDMI 1.4a video/audio output and VGA-compatible text mode written in Verilog/SystemVerilog.
+SystemVerilog code for FPGA HDMI 1.4a video/audio output, along with utility code like VGA-compatible text mode.

 ## Why?